connext/vector/modules/documentation/docs/reference/nodeAPI.md

 ### setup

-// TODO setup must be merged with `requestSetup`
+// TODO setup is being with `requestSetup`, what are the latest params?

 Creates a channel with a given counterparty.